alexliu4/MazeRunners/README.md

 Return the boolean value of the statement "it is possible to get from the current position to the treasure"?
 ## recursive abstraction
 When I am asked is it possible to get from this position to the treasure
-The recursive abstraction can return if it's possible to get from the next intersection to the treasure.
+The recursive abstraction can return if it's possible to get from the next position to the treasure.
 ## base case
-On a treasure.
-Return true
+On a treasure --> Return true
-In a wall.
-Return false
+In a wall --> Return false
 ## English or pseudocode description of algorithm
 given a starting position
 check if it's a treasure in the 4 spaces around it.